 Average mortgage rates in Washington State have steadily been decreasing over the past few months.
 In fact, rates went from 4.51% at the start of January 2019 and ended the year off at 3.74%.
 And rates are still on their way down.
 As of the middle of May 2020, mortgage rates are down to 3.28% for 30-year fixed-rate mortgages.
 Those are just a few of the trends identified in the latest mortgage rates chart for Washington State and the nation as a whole.

 On May 14, 2020, the government-sponsored mortgage corporation Freddie Mac released the results of its latest nationwide survey of mortgage rates.
 This particular survey goes out to more than 120 lenders nationwide, including some in Washington State.
 The mortgage rate chart included shows the results of their survey over the last year or so, for three different products.

 The Freddie Mac survey includes the following loan types:

-During the week of February 6, 2020, the average rate for a 30-year fixed mortgage dipped to 3.45% from the previous week’s average of 3.51%.
-The other two loan categories tracked by Freddie Mac were also down a bit last week.
-The average rate for both a 15-year fixed mortgage and a five-year ARM are now 2.97% and 3.32%, respectively.
+During the week of May 14, 2020, the average rate for a 30-year fixed mortgage dipped to 3.28%.
+The other two loan categories tracked by Freddie Mac are also down from the same time last year.
+The average rate for both a 15-year fixed mortgage and a five-year ARM are now 2.72% and 3.18%, respectively.

 Rates Are Down Since Late 2018